 Channels are the different ways that users come to your site.
 Here are some of the most common ones you’ll see in Google Analytics:

 Look for top-performing channels – the ones that bring the most traffic to your website and generate engagement and conversions.
-Note if you have unusually high bounce rates or low conversion rates from a particular channel – this can be an indication that your website isn’t providing a good user experience for that type of user.
+Note if you have unusually high bounce rates or low conversion rates from a particular channel – this can be an indication that your website design isn’t providing a good user experience for that type of user.

 Knowing which pages your users spend time on lets you know what content they find valuable, and where you should focus your improvement efforts.
 It can also reveal areas where your content is weak, or you have a poor user experience that is causing users to leave your site.